Courses - 2017

 Optional BFA-level course.
 Teacher: P-O Persson & David Nilsson

 The course in handling plastics gives knowledge in laminating and casting of plastics, plus basic information about the safety prescriptions in the workshop.
 After finishing the course, you will get a “driver’s license” that permits you to work in the workshop on your own.

-Teachers: P O Persson
+Optional BFA-level course.
+Teachers: Robert Cassland, P O Persson and Ariel Alaniz

 Through this course you gain knowledge about different welding techniques such as mig- and gas-welding as well as information about the security regulations for the different techniques.
 After the course you will receive a “driver’s license” that allows you to work on your own with the welding equipment.

 Optional BFA-level course.
 Teacher: Viktor Kopp

 This mini seminar for painters is a chance to present ongoing or finished works to the group and a guest teacher.
 This is an opportunity to discuss different aspects of your work, concept, method, thought process, inspiration or what have you in an informal setting among fellow painters.

 16mm film – the fundamentals

 Optional BFA-level course.
 Teacher: Joachim Koester and Sophie Ljungblom and in collaboration with Ulrik Heltoft and The Royal Danish Academy of Fine Arts

 This course is designed as an introduction to the fundamental skills involved in making 16mm film.
 The students will learn how to use a 16mm camera, how to measure and set lights, and also 16mm film editing: how to cut and splice the film and use a Steenbeck editing table.